MxShift/lisk-pool/README.md

 ## Batch mode

-**There is also a 'batch.sh' file which run liskpool, then payments.sh and copy the poollogs.json in the docs folder.**
+**There is also a 'run.sh' file which run liskpool, then payments.sh and copy the poollogs.json in the docs folder.**

 ```bash run.sh```